-NASHVILLE, Tenn. –** Titans coach Mike Mularkey held a press conference on Friday, one day after the team's 40-17 loss to the Steelers.
+NASHVILLE, Tenn. –** Titans coach Mike Mularkey held a press conference on Monday at Saint Thomas Sports Park, one day after the team's 20-16 win over the Colts.

 Here's a look at six hot topics: